In this world

 What happens in this new world is that the number of coincidences increases.

 This happens because the density is higher.
 So the proportion of things happening at the same time for no particular reason also increases.
-The bubble is working day and night to ensure that magic exists, because this is the way it grows and becomes stronger.
+The bubble is working day and night to ensure that magic exists because this is the way it grows and becomes stronger.

-1) I was just feeling the spike in Ghz waves of my phone and thought it must be you because I think about you a lot and then the text message from you arrived.
+1) I was just feeling the spike in the Ghz waves of my phone and thought it must be you because I think about you a lot and then the text message from you arrived.

 2) I was Googling my name and as I was logged in, Google has all my search history and all my browsing history (through Google+ and analytics modules installed on almost every website).
-In order to increase probability that I like its search results, Google’s recommendation algorithm showed me the picture of X, which is very much related to what I’ve searched for / look at before.
+In order to increase the probability that I like its search results, Google’s recommendation algorithm showed me the picture of X, which is very much related to what I’ve searched for / looked at before.

 Notes to oneself:

-Getting used to this magic.
+Getting used to this.